Atta-ur-Rahman (chemist): Education

-Atta-ur-Rahman was born on 22 September 1942 in Delhi, British India (today's Republic of India) into an Urdu-speaking academic family.
+Atta-ur-Rahman was born on 22 September 1942 in Old Delhi into an Urdu-speaking academic family.
 His grandfather, Sir Abdur Rahman, was a vice-chancellor of the University of Delhi (1934–38) who briefly served as a judge at the Madras High Court.

-In 1946, Abdur Rahman was appointed as vice-chancellor of the Punjab University in Lahore, eventually relocating his family there, a year before the Partition of India took place.
+In 1946, Abdur Rahman was appointed as vice-chancellor of the Punjab University in Lahore, eventually relocating his family there, a year before the partition of India took place.
 Abdur Rahman eventually became a Senior Justice at the Supreme Court of Pakistan in 1949.
 His father, Jamil-ur-Rahman, was a lawyer who established a cotton ginning textile industry in Okara, Punjab, Pakistan.
 After settling in Karachi in 1952, he passed the competitive O-Level and A-Level from the Karachi Grammar School and joined Karachi University.

 Attending Karachi University in 1960, Rahman graduated with a bachelor's degree (with honors) in chemistry in 1963.
 He obtained a Master of Science (MSc) in organic chemistry in 1964 with first class and 1st position, and lectured at Karachi University for a year before receiving a Commonwealth Scholarship for doctoral studies in the United Kingdom.
 He joined King's College at the University of Cambridge and resumed research in natural products under John Harley-Mason.
 In 1968, Rahman received a Doctor of Philosophy (PhD) in organic chemistry; the subjects of his doctoral thesis were natural products and organic materials.
 He was elected as a fellow of King's College, University of Cambridge in 1969 and continued his research at Cambridge University until 1973.
 During that period, he is credited with correcting the earlier work of the Nobel Laureate Sir Robert Robinson on the chemistry of harmaline.
 Later in 2007, he was appointed as an honorary life fellow of King's College Cambridge.

 Academic career

 In 1964, Rahman joined the Karachi University as a lecturer in undergraduate chemistry.
 He remained associated with the Cambridge University between 1969 and 1973, and is presently honorary Life Fellow at the King's College of the Cambridge University.
-In 1977, he became the Co-director of the Hussain Ebrahim Jamal Research Institute of Chemistry at University of Karachi; eventually he was ascended as the Director in 1990.
+In 1977, he became the co-director of the Hussain Ebrahim Jamal Research Institute of Chemistry at University of Karachi; eventually he was ascended as the Director in 1990.
 In 1979, Rahman did the post-doctoral research at the University of Tübingen.
 Upon returning to Pakistan, he joined Karachi University where he lectures and taught chemistry.
-He was appointed Professor Emeritus at University of Karachi for life.
+He was appointed professor emeritus at University of Karachi for life.

 He carried out important studies on the synthesis of anti-cancer alkaloids present in the plant Catharanthus roseus and analytical studies on organic compounds involving circular dichroism and is generally recognized as bringing a huge positive change in the development of science and technology as well as higher education in Pakistan.